Staff Choice Awards

 Emerging Talent Award (Clinical)

-This award is looking for two individuals who are at the beginning of their careers in the NHS who have shown a clear commitment to developing a career in our Trust / mental health.
+This is one of two awards for individuals who are at the beginning of their careers in the NHS who have shown a clear commitment to developing a career in our Trust / mental health.
 They will already have demonstrated significant achievement, which is having a positive effect for service users and their colleagues.

-Value: The Trust value most relevant to this award is Positively:
+The Trust value most relevant to this award is Positively

 These two individuals take pride in their work, are always proactive and seek solutions to barriers.
 They take responsibility, support people to set and achieve goals and recognise others for their achievements.